worthyag/SixLove/finalReport.md

 The views displayed in **code snippet 8** are those that specifically deal with the tennis sessions.
 These are the views that provide the users with the ability interact with the tennis sessions.
 These views communicate with the `TennisSession` database table.
 Other than the `delete` view, the views pass a form to their associated HTML templates.
 These templates contain forms that allow users to make changes to their tennis sessions, in a similar fashion to **code snippet 4**.

 I also added the variable in **code snippet 9** to the settings file to ensure that the user is always redirected to the home (landing) page when they logout.
-The settings file is a file that "*contains all the configuration of your Django installation*" [19].
+The settings file is a file that "*_ontains all the configuration of your Django installation_" [19].

 ```python
 # Redirects the user to the home page when they log out.